What Does the Bible Say About the Signs of the End of the World?

 False prophets and false messiahs also feature prominently in the Bible’s end-times narrative.
 These deceivers are said to lead many astray, offering false hopes and teachings contrary to what Jesus and the New Testament preached.

-See also What Does the Bible Say About Infertility?
+See also What Does the Bible Say About a Lying Tongue?

 But it’s not all about destruction and despair.
 The Bible also speaks of this period as a time of awakening and spiritual rebirth.
 It’s a call to return to God, to embrace love and righteousness.
 Amidst the turmoil, there’s a message of hope – the promise of a new beginning and the eternal presence of God.